What Are The Benefits Of The Norwood Scale?

 - The extraction technique causes nerve damage in the area that could either be temporary or permanent.

-- Wound heals into a visible scar that interferes with the patient’s choice of styles.
+- The wound heals into a visible scar that interferes with the patient’s choice of styles.

 Does The Extracted Hair Grow Back In Hair Transplants?